An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

 We first outline the paracontrolled approach to~\eqref{eq:gen_rKS_intro} in a relatively loose manner, identifying the main steps of the method and the diagrams that we will need to give meaning to.
 Recall that we wish to define a sufficiently robust notion of solution to~\eqref{eq:gen_rKS_intro} which in particular is stable under regular approximations to the noise.
 To do so we first write~\eqref{eq:gen_rKS_intro} in mild form, setting

-In the remainder of this section we will assume that all terms on the right hand side of~\eqref{eq:mild_gen_rKs} are continuous in time while taking values in a H\"{o}lder--Besov space $\mcC^{\alpha}(\mbT^2)$, where $\alpha$ is possibly negative.
+Note that $\rho$ may blow up before time $T$ due to the non-linearity on the right-hand side of~\eqref{eq:mild_gen_rKS}.
+For the purpose of this discussion, we will assume that $\rho$ exists until time $T$; see Subsection~\ref{subsec:maximal_time_of_existence} for results on the maximal time of existence.
+In the remainder of this section we will assume that all terms on the right-hand side of~\eqref{eq:mild_gen_rKS} are continuous in time while taking values in a H\"{o}lder--Besov space $\mcC^{\alpha}(\mbT^2)$, where $\alpha$ is possibly negative.

-Working, for now, with smooth initial data, we may assume that the final term on the right hand side is the least regular component of $\rho$.
-Using the same stochastic estimates alluded to in the introduction, along with the regularising effect of the heat kernel and effect of the derivative, we will work under the assumption that $\ti\coloneqq\nabla \cdot \mcI[\sigma \bxi] \in C_T \mcC^{-1-}$.
-Passing this regularity to $\rho$ and applying the regularising effect of the elliptic equation we expect to have $\nabla \Phi_{\rho} \in C_T\mcC^{0-}$.
-Therefore, as discussed in the introduction, the product $\rho \nabla \Phi_{\rho}$ is not a priori well-defined.
-Our first step is to employ the so called Da Prato--Debussche trick, \cite{daprato_debussche_03}, to remove the most singular term by defining $u\coloneqq \rho-\ti$ so that if $\rho$ is a solution to~\eqref{eq:mild_gen_rKs},
+Working, for now, with smooth initial data, we may assume that the final term on the right-hand side is the least regular component of $\rho$.
+Using the same stochastic estimates alluded to in the introduction, along with the regularising effect of the heat kernel and the effect of the derivative, we will work under the assumption that $\ti\defeq\nabla\cdot\mcI[\het\bxi]\in C_{T}\mcC^{-1-}(\mbT^{2})$.
+Passing this regularity to $\rho$ and applying the regularising effect of the elliptic equation (Lemma~\ref{lem:elliptic_regularity}) we expect to have $\nabla\Phi_{\rho} \in C_{T}\mcC^{0-}(\mbT^{2};\mbR^{2})$.
+Therefore, as discussed in the introduction, the product $\rho\nabla\Phi_{\rho}$ is not a priori well-defined.
+Our first step is to employ the so called Da Prato--Debussche trick~\cite{daprato_debussche_03} to remove the most singular term by defining $u\defeq \rho-\ti$ so that if $\rho$ is a solution to~\eqref{eq:mild_gen_rKS},